-One of the questions that is often asked on the online support group is why our members often have skin problems.
+One of the questions that is often asked by our members on the online support group is, "Why do we often have skin problems?"
 Is it because of medication?
 The environment?
 Central heating in winter?
 Or is it down to our lymphoedema?

 Bath or Shower?